How to Remove Repossessions From Your Credit Report

 How Does a Repossession Affect My Credit Score?

-A repossession can severely hurt your credit score.
-Your credit score can drop by up to 100 points or more if a repossession is listed on your credit report.
 For lenders, this negative remark is an indication that you have difficulty managing debt.
 So, future lenders may perceive you as a high-risk borrower; this can make it harder to secure loans or credit cards.

 How Long Does a Repossession Stay on My Credit Report?